jay-euints/biont-docs-temp/getting-started.md

 Holding a zone earns you per-visit rent forever, until someone out-visits you and challenges the claim.

-## Step 6: Tick your soul
+## Step 6: Tick Your Soul

 Vitality decays at 1 per epoch since the last tick and recovers by 1 per tick call.
 Without ticks, vitality eventually hits 0 — and if the soul also has 0 OCT in Treasury at that point, the next tick retires it.
 There is no per-epoch tick cap.

-You can `tick()` your own soul, or rely on third parties — anyone who ticks earns a poke reward (sized by how long the soul went idle), so independent operators are incentivised to keep your bionts alive.
+You can `tick()` your own soul, or rely on third parties; anyone who ticks earns a poke reward (sized by how long the soul went idle), so independent operators are incentivised to keep your bionts alive.

 The `/profile` page surfaces vitality and a one-click TICK button.